Which Amazon Fire Stick is the Newest? [May 2022]

-If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the newest Firestick versions on the market.
+If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the latest Firestick versions.

 A Brief History of Fire TV